MuganSama/Tsuki-Line/README.md

 - **Selenium Integration:** Route fetching and screenshot logic was independently designed and architected, with implementation assistance from [Claude AI](https://claude.ai).
 - Additional minor assistance from [ChatGPT](https://chatgpt.com) during development.
--The markdown was made by [Claude AI](https://claude.ai) coz I suck in it 💀
+- The markdown was made by [Claude AI](https://claude.ai) coz I suck in it 💀